National Shipbuilding Strategy: Result

 On 19 October 2011 the Government of Canada selected Irving Shipbuilding Inc. for the $25 billion combat work package and Seaspan Marine Corp. for the $8 billion non-combat work package.
 In 2012, the two companies negotiated the contracts for the first projects of each package.

 On 16 January 2015, the Government of Canada finalized the contract for the construction of the Arctic Patrol Ship Project.
 Initially slated to cost $3.1 billion to build eight ships, the budget was increased to $3.5 billion for five ships, possibly six if no cost overruns on the first five.
 Construction started on the first ship in September 2015.

 The search for the two main subcontractors on Irving's Surface Combatant package began in June 2015.
 In 2017, the Government of Canada will make its choice for two main subcontractors; one for combat systems integration (gun, missile, radar, sonar, communications) and the other for the design of the ship.
 The list of those pre-qualified candidates which applied for the Surface Combatant subcontractor positions was released on 18 November 2015.

 In September 2015, reports emerged that climbing costs would lead to a reduction in the number of Surface Combatants the Canadian government would receive.
 Problems were reported to have emerged from the Seaspan-apportioned part of the contract.
 In order to get the contract, Seaspan's yard had to be upgraded, which was only completed in November 2014.
 According to the agreement signed in 2012, the yard was to be ready to build by January 2015, but missed that date.
 Construction only started on the first Coast Guard ships in June 2015, leading to fears that the Joint Support Ships could be delayed.

 In November 2015, reports of climbing costs associated with the NSS, reportedly up to 181%, has led to possible cancellations within the program.
 The newly elected Canadian government is set to review the entire program, after senior officials reported that the funding estimates outlined in the original plan were too low to meet operational requirements.
 However, the new government also simultaneously committed itself to retaining the NSS.

 The first vessel constructed under the NSS, CCGS Sir John Franklin, was launched at Seaspan's shipyard in North Vancouver on 8 December 2017.
 On 5 February 2019, the Canadian government changed the build order of ships at the Seaspan yard, placing the construction of one of the planned naval replenishment ships ahead of the Coast Guard's oceanographic science vessel.
 The second supply vessel will still be constructed after the oceanographic science vessel is completed.
 In February 2021, a contract for the construction of Offshore Oceanographic Science Vessel was finally awarded.
 However, the total costs were reported to be nearly $1 billion, a figure attracting considerable criticism.

-On 8 February 2019, Canada signed an agreement with Lockheed Martin Canada, BAE Systems, Inc. and Irving Shipbuilding to design and construct the $60 billion Canadian Surface Combatant project.
+On 8 February 2019, Canada signed an agreement with Lockheed Martin Canada, BAE Systems, Inc. and Irving Shipbuilding to design and construct the $60 billion Canadian Surface Combatant (River-class destroyer) project.